GitTables/gittables.github.io/index.md

 We aim at growing GitTables to at least 10M tables.
 Table columns in GitTables have been annotated with >2K different semantic types from [Schema.org](https://schema.org/){:target="_blank"} and [DBpedia](https://www.dbpedia.org/resources/ontology/){:target="_blank"}.
 Column annotations consist of semantic types, hierarchical relations, atomic data types and descriptions.

-Figure 1 illustrates how GitTables was created, on a high-level.
+Figure 1 illustrates our approach to creating GitTables, on a high level.

 ### Why GitTables